WTIC (AM): Early years

 WTIC is the second oldest radio station in Connecticut, after WDRC, which went on the air in 1922.
-WTIC was first authorized on December 17, 1924.
-It began a series of test transmissions later that month.
-The station began regular programming with a debut broadcast on February 10, 1925.
-The station was owned by the Travelers Insurance Company and its call sign reflects the initials of that corporation.
+WTIC was first authorized, by telegram, on December 17, 1924.
+The station was founded by the Travelers Insurance Company and its call sign reflected the initials of that corporation.
+The original studios were in the Travelers Insurance Building at 26 Grove Street in Hartford.
+WTIC began a series of test transmissions in late December 1924, and began regular programming with a debut broadcast on February 10, 1925.